evergreen-ci/action/README.md

 ## Example usage

-**This action is not yet published.
-The example below is intended to work from the same repo the action is defined.**
+This action is not published.
+The example below demonstrates checking it out to use it.

 ```
 on: [push]